-Philanthropists Penny W. Stamps (BSDes ’66, TeachCert ’66) and E. Roe Stamps established the Stamps Scholarship at the University of Michigan in 2006 through their Strive Foundation.
+Philanthropists Penny W. Stamps (BSDes ’66, TeachCert ’66) and E. Roe Stamps established the Stamps Scholarship at the University of Michigan in 2006 through their Stamps Scholars Program.

 Beginning with the entering class of 2016-2017 and for future classes, annual funding, renewable for four consecutive years of undergraduate study, will total the full cost of attendance.
 This award, the most generous merit based scholarship at U-M, provides scholarships to the brightest and most outstanding undergraduate students.
-The Strive Foundation provides scholarship funds for half of the award.
+The Stamps Scholars Program provides scholarship funds for half of the award.
 Matching funds from U-M constitute the other half of the award.

 U-M selects Stamps Scholars from students admitted through the Early Action (EA) process.
 EA applicants need to get their application submitted by November 1.
 UM schools and colleges which admit freshmen review EA admits and nominate their top prospects.
 The Office of Enrollment Management, in consultation with each school and college, considers the nominees and selects student recipients.